alchemy-color/color-negative-inversion/README.md

 * Windows: C:\Windows\System32\spool\drivers\color

 ## 2. Preparing the negative in Adobe Camera Raw
 * Load a RAW file.
-While experimenting with JPEG scans is possible, the results will generally be inferior.
+While experimenting with JPEG or TIFF scans is possible, the results will generally be inferior.
 * For DSLR scans
   * White balance to a known dark neutral area of the photographed scene, a deep shadow for example.
 A dark photographed color will appear brighter in the negative, hence, look for a bright area in the negative.
 Don't use the burned film tip and transparent film base as these sit outside the usable dynamic range of the film.
+  * Don't white balance JPEG or TIFF images.
   * Load the “🜃 Adobe Standard to Linear” preset.
 This preset loads the Adobe Standard DNG profile and a curve that modifies the default tone curve of Adobe Standard to linear.
   * Set color noise reduction to 0 to preserve the natural film grain.
   * Open or export as TIFF 16 bit in REC.
 2020 color space.